microsoft/ComplianceCxE/docs/playbooks/AIP2MIPPlaybook.md

 In order to be able to utilize built-in sensitivity labels in Office, your users must be assigned licenses that cover this functionality.
 The list of licenses that support this functionality is available [here](https://aka.ms/AIP2MIPPrereqs).

-Internal note: the link above is a placeholder, the document must be created and contain the following information:

-_\*\*\* beginning of content to move into linked document \*\*\*_

-All users must be licensed to use using Microsoft Purview Information Protection:

-- Microsoft 365 E5/A5/G5/E3/A3/G3/F1/F3/Business Premium (Information Protection for Office 365 – Standard should be enabled if E5 license only has been assigned)
-- Office 365 E5/A5/G5/E3/A3/G3/F1/F3 or Business Premium
-- Enterprise Mobility + Security E3/E5 or AIP Plan 1 pr Plan 2 (need additional specific Office license?)

-_\*\*\* end of content to move into linked document \*\*\*_

 One additional requirement for performing the migration is that all devices where sensitivity labels will be applied or protected documents will be consumed must have a network connection with internet access so they can communicate with Microsoft 365 services.
 Permanently disconnected devices without the ability to access Office 365 services can't use built-in sensitivity labels.
 If you have environments with such devices, work with your Microsoft account team to discuss options to integrate these devices into your information protection environment.

 ## Step 2: verify Office application versions and upgrade apps if required.